CU-Boulder-Course/markdown_github_01/MarkdownBasics.md

 ## Headings

-You can specify headings in one of two ways; I’ll cover just one of them.
+You can specify headings in one of two ways; I'll cover just one of them.
 To specify that a line is a heading, start it with a hash mark (#).
 A heading line can start with 1 to 6 hash marks, corresponding to HTML's **h1**, **h2**, **h3**, **h4**, **h5**, and **h6** tags.